 For many leaseholders, little has changed despite funding announcements.
 This is firstly because the pace of such works across the UK has been extremely slow and matters have been made worse by raised insurance, waking watch and fire alarm costs.

 Some of the issues residents are facing:

 The UK Cladding Action Group (UKCAG), formed in March 2019, was born out of a collective frustration at the Government’s inaction after the tragic fire at Grenfell.
 Its three founders; Ritu Saha, Rachel Loudain and Will Martin each live in dangerous buildings across the UK and wished to unite leaseholders nationally to call for change from the Government.
 We also help run the End Our Cladding Scandal campaign which we co-founded alongside Manchester Cladiators and Inside Housing.

 UKCAG is run entirely by volunteers who are running this campaign for justice and change while holding down full time jobs.
-Keeping this issue in the public eye and helping residents just like us is hugely time consuming, and we’ve spent every free moment of the last 14 months fighting for justice and recognition for affected leaseholders across the country.
+Keeping this issue in the public eye and helping residents just like us is hugely time consuming, and we’ve spent every free moment fighting for justice and recognition for affected leaseholders across the country.